Modelling terrestrial route networks to understand inter-polity interactions (southern Etruria, 950-500 BC): Discussion

 Observing how close the behavior of model EE is to that of the empirical networks, our results suggest that this mechanism for the creation of connections resembles, although in an extremely simplified way, the essence of transportation network configuration in Etruria during the Iron Age.
 Although it is always possible that a different model (implementing different mechanisms) would also recover the features of the empirical road connections, from a general historical viewpoint, our model represents a realistic scenario.
-It is reasonable that cities and towns from those times were interested in being connected to each other, knew their individual necessities, and shared such information at regional scale.
+It is reasonable that cities and towns from those times were interested in being connected to each other, knew their individual necessities, and shared such information at the regional scale.

 It is also worth noting that the underlying assumption about what the node-polities knew - which is the same in both model EE and model G-L - is also realistic.
 Indeed, models G-L and EE do not assume that cities had a complete knowledge on the state of the whole system at each moment, which is a kind of information that would have hardly been available to them.
 On the contrary, according to these two models, each one of them only knew its own situation with respect to all the other sites, that is, had a complete subjective map of the territory, and tried to improve its connectivity in the most profitable way.

-For what concerns the specificities of the EE model, the hypothesis that local interests were sorted according to a more general (global) assessment of the overall functioning of the region is compatible with the existence of a league of loosely cooperating independent city-states.
-To hypothesize a general common criterion/principle that guided consensus about how resources had to be allocated when dealing with something as fundamental as roads, is perfectly plausible in this scenario.
+When considering the details of the EE model, the hypothesis that local interests were sorted according to a more general (global) assessment of the overall functioning of the region is compatible with the existence of a league of loosely cooperating independent city-states.
+To hypothesize a general common criterion that guided consensus about how resources had to be allocated when dealing with something as fundamental as roads, is perfectly plausible in this scenario.